Software to improve storage performance of VMware VMs in a non-disruptive fashion.

 VirtuCache is storage software that you install in a VMware host.
 Then you assign it some amount of storage media (RAM, SSD, PMEM) from the ESXi host.
 Finally, you apply VirtuCache caching policy to Datastores or VMs.
 VirtuCache will then automatically cache all VM reads and writes to this in-host cache media.
 By doing so VirtuCache improves the performance of applications running in VMs, improves VM boot times, allows increased VM densities, reduces the time it takes to backup / restore VMs, reduces time to provision VMs, reduces build times (dev/ops), and provides all the other benefits that result from improved storage performance.

-VirtuCache deployment is seamless, in the sense that applications or end users don’t realize that most of the data is now read from and written to the local SSD (or DRAM).
-Installing VirtuCache does not require any changes to the customer’s storage infrastructure, or a reboot of the host or VMs.
-It is extremely easy to deploy and manage.
+VirtuCache deployment is seamless, in the sense that applications or end users don’t realize that all the data is now read from and written to the in-host cache media, instead of backend SAN storage.
+Deploying VirtuCache doesn’t require any storage, network, or host reconfiguration (other than installing VirtuCache and assigning RAM/Flash/PMEM to it).